wavemotion-dave/A8DS/readme.md

 Global Options can now be set - *before* you load a game, use the GEAR icon to set and save your options that will be applied to new games going forward (you can still override on a per-game basis).

 * TV TYPE - Select PAL vs NTSC for 50/60Hz operation.
-* MACHINE TYPE - select XL/XE 128K, 320K, 576K, 1088K or the compatibility-mode Atari 800 48K (a few older games need this).
+* MACHINE TYPE - select XL/XE 128K, 320K RAMBO, 320K COMPY, 1088K or the compatibility-mode Atari 800 48K (a few older games need this).
 * OS Type - Select the built in Altirra OS or, if you have the OS ROMs available, the Atari OS.
 * BASIC - Select if BASIC is enabled and what flavor of BASIC to run.
 * PALETTE - Set to NTSC or PAL to suit your preferences (yes, you can run an NTSC palette on a PAL configurd system and vice-versa).